Badjokke/Multimodal-named-entity-recognition/readme.md

 # Multimodal named historical entity recognition
-This master's thesis focuses on issues associated with multimodal recognition and the creation of multimodal dataset.
+This master's thesis focuses on issues associated with multimodal recognition and the creation of multimodal dataset..